partic2/PxpRpc/README.md

 asynchronous rpc server on C

-rpc server over tcp on C with libuv
+rpc server over tcp on C with libuv backend

-rpc server over tcp on C with tbox
+rpc server over tcp on C with tbox backend

 rpc server and client on Python(>=3.8)

-rpc server and client on Typescript(websocket)
+rpc server and client on Typescript with WebSocket and postMessage backend

 ==================================